0xFableOrg/0xFable/docs/architecture.md

 a salt *before* they know the public randomness, which means they can't predict how the salt will affect the hand they will draw.

-Another caveat: we said above that the public randomness depends on `lastBlockNum`, which is updated each time a user sends a transaction.
+A caveat: we said above that the public randomness depends on `lastBlockNum`, which is updated each time a user sends a transaction.
 There is a big exception to this, and it is precisely when players are joining the game.
 In that case, it's the block number of when they each separately submit the `joinGame` transaction that is taken into account to get the blockhash that yields the randomness.
 If we don't do this, the first `drawInitialHand` to land will succeed, but the second will fail, as the `lastBlockNum` would have been shifted by the `drawInitialHand` transaction.
 It also allows a player to immediately follow his `joinGame` by `drawInitialHand` without waiting for the other player to submit his `joinGame` transaction (which would otherwise also shift `lastBlockNum`).

+Another annoying consequence of this separation is that we need to wait at least one block between submitting `drawInitialHand`. i.e. if `joinGame` lands on block X, we can only submit `drawInitialHand` at X+2.
+This is because transactions are simulated before being submitted, simulation is done via the `eth_call` JSON-RPC and for whatever genius reason, this executes the transaction as though it was part of the last block, meaning the blockhash of the most recent block is not yet available.
+Since we need to do proof generation in between these two (currently > 20s), it shouldn't be an issue.
+However, it means we need to pass a block time to Anvil which otherwise only generates a block when a transaction is submitted!

 The final consequence of our randomness scheme is that we're limited by the time when blockhashes can be acquired.
 The EVM `BLOCKHASH` opcode can only return the 256 last blockhashes.
 For a 2s/block